6.3 Superficial & Deep Heat / Cold

 Brush-onPainted on for areas that cannot be dippedRare in PTA practice

 Patients remove jewelry and wash and dry the limb first.
-The bath has a layer of mineral oil that lowers the perceived heat.
+The bath has a layer of mineral oil that lowers the perceived heat and keeps the wax pliable.
 Sessions last about 15-20 minutes.
 The wax can be peeled off cleanly and returned to the bath for reuse.

 Paraffin is favored in chronic arthritis, scleroderma, post-immobilization stiffness, and chronic hand tendinopathy.
 It is contraindicated over open wounds, infections, recent surgery, impaired sensation, severe peripheral vascular disease, and over hardware close to the skin surface.